-- (b) makes or gives undue or unreasonable preference or advantage to a particular person, class of persons or locality, or subjects any person, class of persons or locality to undue or unreasonable prejudice or disadvantage; - (c) unfairly favours a licensee so as to place other licensees lawfully competing with that licensee at a significantly competitive disadvantage; - (d) unjustly or unfairly denies access or service to a user; or - (e) refuses or fails to provide, or in any way denies users or licensees equal opportunity for access to the same type and quality of service. - (3) A licensee must - - (a) not discriminate against or grant any preference to any user; and - (b) offer rates, terms, conditions and technical standards for its services or through its affiliates, identical and equivalent to those offered to other unaffiliated licensees.
+- (d) unjustly or unfairly denies access or service to a consumer; or - (e) refuses or fails to provide, or in any way denies consumers or licensees equal opportunity for access to the same type and quality of service. - (3) A licensee must - - (a) not discriminate against or grant any preference to any consumer; and - (b) offer rates, terms, conditions and technical standards for its services or through its affiliates, identical and equivalent to those offered to other unaffiliated licensees.